brighteyed/http-server/README.md

 ```
 $ Usage of http-server:
   -d string
-        the directory of files to host (default ".")
+        the directory of files to host
   -p string
         port to serve on (default "8100")
   -t uint